christopher-wild/FAIR4RS-Packaging/episodes/accessing-packages.md

 ::: keypoints
-- pip can be used to download and install Python packages
+- pip is the most common tool used to download and access python packages from PyPI.
-- PyPI is an online package repository which pip downloads from
+- PyPI is an online package repository which users can choose to upload their packages to for others to use.
-- pip can also install local packages like your own
+- pip can also be used to install packages on your local system (installing from source)
 :::